Esther was a young Jewish girl chosen by King Ahasuerus to be his queen after he banished Vashti.

 Things were looking good for Esther until the very next verse.
 Verse 19 begins with, “when virgins were gathered together a second time.”
 Wow!
 It didn’t take long for the king to get bored with the queen and concubines he had and start building up his harem again.

-During that time is when Mordecai overheard a plot to kill the king.
+Mordecai overheard a plot to kill the king.
 He got word to Esther.
 She alerted the king.
 The guilty parties were hung in the gallows.
 And the event was recorded in the chronicles.

 The Bible then introduces a side story about Haman.
 The king promoted him to second in command and all the king’s servants within the king’s gate bowed down to Haman to pay homage.
 But not Mordecai.
 Of course, this greatly disturbed Human, and he vowed to not only get rid of Mordecai, but all the Jews as well.
 For you see, Haman was an Agagite, and Agagites and Jews had a long standing animosity.